 Men’s fashion is all about dressing the part.
 The right shoe can get you noticed.
 Whether it be the office or an outing with the boys, the style of shoes you wear sets the tone for your whole outfit.

 Every step you take is a step towards success.
-We don’t know about you, but we would surely want our shoes to look the part.
+We don’t know about you, but we would surely want our leather shoes to look the part.
 There are several options when it comes to men’s footwear like different types of boots, sneakers, and sandals.
 Even with all these options, Oxford vs Derby shoes still takes the cake.

 Oxfords vs derby shoes are quite similar yet extremely different.
 If you’re an amateur, then at first glance, you might not be able to distinguish the two.
 That’s where we step in.